openTdataCH/trias_to_ojp_2.0/README.md

 * One transforms trias requests into ojp 2.0 requests: 'trias_to_ojp2.0_request.xslt'
 * One transforms ojp 2.0 responses to trias responses: 'trias_to_ojp2.0_response.xlst'

-Currently a first draft of the first xslt is really done
+Currently, a first draft of the first xslt is really done

+We use mostly subtemplates for common elements and "functions".

 # Programs
 * server.py: the service